qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 About available algorithms
 ..........................

-Some algorithms that can be executed from the toolbox do not appear in the list of available algorithms when you are designing a model.
+Some algorithms that can be executed from the :menuselection:`Processing --> Toolbox` do not appear in the list of available algorithms when you are designing a model.
 To be included in a model, an algorithm must have the correct semantic.